19 July 2019

 Academic Directors: Dirk Hartung, Prof. Dr. Daniel Katz

-Professor Dr. Daniel Katz is the Director of The Law Lab at Chicago-Kent College of Law (Illinois Institute of Te
+Professor Dr. Daniel Katz is the Director of The Law Lab at Chicago-Kent College of Law (IIT)

 This program is designed for advanced law students, recent graduates and young professionals who want to look behind the curtain of legal technology and understand how it will impact their careers and the profession as a whole.
 Industry leaders, prominent researchers and field innovators will share their knowledge in hands-on classes and workshops.

 Working as part of an international team, you will discover how to get reliable insights from legal data and understand the market mechanics of the legal services industry.